Reflective Statement Examples (How to Write) – Word, PDF

 Essay tasks

 This is simply a written essay with subtle differences from a standard composition.
-The requirements needed to write a reflection statement after this task is not specific, as are others.
+The requirements needed to write a reflection statement after this task are not specific, as are others.
 Some include:

-• You will need to discuss why you picked your choice of sentence structure in your reflective piece.
+• You will need to discuss why you chose your choice of sentence structure in your reflective piece.

-• You should reflect and discuss challenges encountered in attending to the task.
-Then, review and rewrite the piece again after you’ve reflected.
+• You should reflect on and discuss challenges encountered in attending to the task.
+Then, review and rewrite the piece again.

 Pre-Considerations